Image of 3 male students in athletic attire walking away from the camera up stairs in the right of the photo to the CVCC Quad

 Co-Admissions Partnerships

 CVCC encourages all students to reach their academic potential.
-We are pleased to offer co-admissions opportunities with North Carolina Universities, which provide CVCC students guaranteed admission to select universities upon successful completion of an Associate Degree.
+We are pleased to offer opportunities with North Carolina universities, which provide CVCC students conditional admission to select universities upon successful completion of an approved associate’s degree.

 Aspire Appalachian connects students with academic advisors from CVCC and ASU, shares coordinated financial aid opportunities, and invites students to special events in effort to create a seamless transfer to Appalachian State University.